nwoltman/uuid-token-generator/README.md

 [![Dependency Status](https://david-dm.org/nwoltman/uuid-token-generator.svg)](https://david-dm.org/nwoltman/uuid-token-generator)
 [![devDependency Status](https://david-dm.org/nwoltman/uuid-token-generator/dev-status.svg)](https://david-dm.org/nwoltman/uuid-token-generator#info=devDependencies)

-Provides a class that generates random tokens with custom size and base-encoding using the [RFC4122](http://www.ietf.org/rfc/rfc4122.txt) v4 UUID algorithm.
+Provides a class that generates random tokens with custom size and base-encoding using the [RFC 4122](http://www.ietf.org/rfc/rfc4122.txt) v4 UUID algorithm.
 Generated tokens are strings that are guaranteed to always be the same length, depending on the [bit-size](#new-tokgeneratorbitsize-baseencoding--object) specified for the token.

 Great for generating things like API keys and compact UIDs.